43.0760° N, 107.2903° W

-While the town is rather small (population: 971), it has had its fair share of celebrities, including being the home of train robber and outlaw Butch Cassidy.
+While the town of Dubois is rather small (population: 971), it has had its fair share of celebrities, including being the one-time home of train robber and outlaw Butch Cassidy.
 Today, many people spend summers in its nearby mountains and historic dude ranches.
 You can also visit the National Bighorn Sheep Interpretive Center, which focuses on educating the public about the biology and habitat of the Rocky Mountain Bighorn Sheep, and specifically on the largest herd of Rocky Mountain Bighorn sheep that winter in the area.

-History states that the said outlaw, Harry Alonzo Longabaugh, took his nickname from the town of Sundance, Wyoming, where he was jailed at the age of 15 for stealing a horse (the first of many run-ins with the law while part of the Wild Bunch Gang led by none other than Butch Cassidy).
+History states that the aforementioned outlaw (real name Harry Alonzo Longabaugh) took his nickname from the small town of Sundance after being jailed there at the age of 15 for stealing a horse (the first of many run-ins with the law while a part of the Wild Bunch Gang led by none other than Butch Cassidy).

 One of the biggest draws of the town is its proximity to Devils Tower, the first national monument and a sacred place to 20 Native American Tribes.
-But the town of Sundance itself offers adventures for all four seasons, a lively downtown, and many restaurants and bars.
+But the town of Sundance itself also offers adventures for all four seasons, a lively downtown, and many restaurants and bars.